Everything You Need to Know About Buying and Selling Probate Property In New York City

 Purchasing a probate property in New York

 While probate property can be bought at a great bargain, there are some things that buyers must be aware of before committing to purchasing this type of property.
+Buying probate property can be a lengthy process and typically involves purchasing real estate in as-is condition.

 Multiple disclosures.
 There is a significant number of disclosures that go along with the sale of probate property.
 As such, it is important that buyers have an experienced real estate agent and/or lawyer to walk through the transaction carefully as the paperwork may become overwhelming.
+To find probate properties, check real estate listings, local newspapers, and contact real estate agents.

 No contingencies.
 If you are relying on third-party financing etc., to purchase a probate property, keep in mind that the seller does not have to offer any contingencies.
 It is your best bet to have advance approval before committing to this type of deal.